 Ben Sigelman is the cofounder and CEO of LightStep, where he’s building reliability management for modern systems.
 An expert in distributed tracing, Ben is the coauthor of the OpenTracing standard, a project within the Linux Foundation’s Cloud Native Computing Foundation (CNCF).
 Previously, he built Dapper, Google’s production distributed systems tracing infrastructure, and Monarch, Google’s fleet-wide time series collection, storage, analysis, and alerting system.
 Ben holds a BSc in mathematics and computer science from Brown University.

-Priyanka Sharma is the director of cloud-native alliances at GitLab, which automates the software development lifecycle with AutoDevOps.
-She is also a contributor to the OpenTracing project and a member of the Cloud Native Computing Foundation.
-A former entrepreneur with a passion for building developer products and growing them through open source communities, Priyanka advises startups at HeavyBit Industries, an accelerator for developer products.
-Priyanka holds a BA in political science from Stanford University.
+Priyanka Sharma is the director of technical evangelism at GitLab and serves on the board of the Cloud Native Computing Foundation (CNCF).
+She has deep expertise in DevOps and observability.
+A former entrepreneur with a passion for growing developer products through open source communities, Priyanka advises startups at HeavyBit industries, an accelerator for developer products.
+She holds a BA in political science from Stanford University and loves reading and playing with her dog, Ollie, in her spare time.

 Comments on this page are now closed.